12 Top-Rated Attractions & Things to Do in Naples, Florida

 Every Saturday morning (7:30am to 11:30am) from November to April, a portion of 3rd Street is blocked off from traffic and opens as the Third Street Farmer's Market.
 Vendors sell fresh produce, prepared foods, crafts, and other goods.
 This is incredibly popular, and the area is generally packed on market mornings.
 There is a large parking lot behind the shops and restaurants, accessed off 13th Avenue South.

-Once you've finished shopping, settle in to a waterside restaurant to watch the boats cruise by while you eat.
+Once you've finished shopping, settle in at a waterside restaurant to watch the boats cruise by while you eat.
+One of the best options, which also features live music in the afternoons, is Riverwalk.
 Tin City is just a short walk from 5th Avenue.
 A popular sightseeing cruise leaves from the docks out front.
 Free parking is out back, off 12th Street South.

 This small city zoo, easily identified from the road by a bright, colorful fish statue, is a perfect way to spend an afternoon away from the beach.
 The zoo has a variety of animals in three major categories; birds, mammals, and reptiles.
 The animals range from tigers to alligators.

-One of the highlights is the Primate Cruise, a 15-20 minute catamaran cruise past the animals.
-This zoo is uniquely designed to allow visitors to get closer to the animals than at more traditional zoos.
+One of the highlights of a trip to the Naples Zoo is the Primate Cruise, a 15-20 minute catamaran cruise past the animals.
+This zoo is uniquely designed to allow tourists to get closer to the animals than at more traditional zoos.
 You can even feed a giraffe.

 Address: 1590 Goodlette-Frank Road, Naples, Florida

-The beaches of Marco Island, 30 minutes south of Naples, are big, long, wide and are completely different than those of Naples.
+The beaches of Marco Island, 30 minutes south of Naples, are big, long, wide, and completely different than those of Naples.
 The beach on Marco Island stretches uninterrupted for six miles, but the width of the beach in some sections, particularly closer to the north, is shockingly wide.

 Each of these beach areas has its own feel.
 Tigertail Beach, the first beach you come to, looks out onto a small body of water and mangroves.
 This is where many families set up shop, and restrooms are nearby.
 You can rent umbrellas, kayaks, and stand up paddleboards.
 But other people who park here walk around this beach, beyond a line of mangroves to the south, where the beach opens up into a huge stretch of white sand.